Fantasy football: Diggs, Adams, Godwin top Week 11 wide receiver rankings

 MIAMI, Nov.
 17 (UPI) -- Stefon Diggs, Davante Adams, Chris Godwin, Tyreek Hill and Tyler Lockett top my Week 11 fantasy football wide receiver rankings for 2021.

 A.J.
 Brown, Amari Cooper, Deebo Samuel, Keenan Allen and Ja'Marr Chase round out my Top 10 options for Week 11.
-DeVonta Smith, Jaylen Waddle, Elijah Moore and Jakobi Meyers are among my other favorite wide receivers to start this week.
+DeVonta Smith, Jaylen Waddle and Elijah Moore are among my other favorite wide receivers to start this week.

 Target players who have a good chance to score a touchdown and get a lot of looks from their respective quarterbacks when considering who to start at wide receiver.